 At first glance, this would look as if buying and selling CBD oil would be no problem.
 After all, if cannabis in all its THC glory is legal, surely CBD oil would be as well, right?

 If only.
-No, much like the good ‘ole U.S. of A., the legalities of CBD depend on the province, territory, and a whole bunch of other things that I’m not going to go into here.
-Which I find amazing, because we’re talking about a country that sells codeine (a.k.a.
+No, much like the good ‘ole U.S. of A., the legalities of CBD depends on the province, territory, and a whole bunch of other things that I’m not going to go into here.
+Which I find amazing because we’re talking about a country that sells codeine (a.k.a.
 Tylenol 3) over the counter, folks!
 Or at least they used to.